US may lift protections for Yellowstone, Glacier grizzlies

 Friday’s move kicks off at least a year of further study before final decisions about the Yellowstone and Glacier regions.

-State officials have insisted any future hunts would be limited and not endanger the overall population.
+The states want protections lifted so they can regain management of grizzlies and offer hunts to the public.
+As grizzly populations have expanded, more of the animals have moved into areas occupied by people, creating public safety issues and problems for farmers.
+State officials have insisted future hunts would be limited and not endanger the overall population.

 As many as 50,000 grizzlies once roamed the western half of the U.S. They were exterminated in most of the country early last century by overhunting and trapping, and the last hunts in the northern Rockies occurred decades ago.
 There are now more than 2,000 bears in the Lower 48 states and much larger populations in Alaska, where hunting is allowed.

-The species’ expansion in the Glacier and Yellowstone areas has led to conflicts between humans and bears, including periodic attacks on livestock and sometimes fatal maulings of humans.
+The species’ expansion in the Glacier and Yellowstone areas has led to conflicts between humans and bears, including periodic attacks on livestock and sometimes the fatal mauling of humans.

 Montana Gov. Greg Gianforte welcomed the administration’s announcement and said it could lead to the state reclaiming management of a species placed under federal protection in 1975.
 He said the grizzly’s recovery “represents a conservation success.”